 Addictively spicy and peppery, amatriciana is one of Rome’s most famous pasta dishes.
-Made with a bright tomato sauce, crispy guanciale, peperoncino and pecorino cheese, it’s a crowd pleaser and the perfect dish for any occasion.
-Though it is delicious on its own, this hearty primo piatto truly shines when it is paired with a wine that can complement the complexity of the dish while bringing out the nuances of its flavor.
+Made with a bright tomato sauce, crispy guanciale, pepperoncini, and pecorino cheese, it’s a crowd-pleaser and the perfect dish for any occasion.
+While it is delicious on its own, this hearty primo piatto truly shines when it is paired with a wine that complements the complexity of the dish and emphasizes the nuances of its flavor.

-Because food and wine grown in the same soil tend to complement each other well, most Roman trattorias will serve you a bottle of Montepulciano d’Abruzzo with amatriciana.
-Now part of the Lazio, the town of Amatrice – the birthplace of Italy’s most loved pasta sauce – was an Abruzzese village until 1927, when Mussolini redefined the boundaries of several Italian regions.
+Since the food and wine that are grown in the same soil tend to complement each other well, most Roman trattorias will serve you a bottle of Montepulciano d’Abruzzo with amatriciana.
+Now a part of the Lazio region, the town of Amatrice (the birthplace of Italy’s most beloved pasta sauce) was an Abruzzese village until 1927 when Mussolini redefined the boundaries of several Italian regions.

 With its medium-bodied structure and fresh character, Montepulciano d’Abruzzo is the ideal companion for amatriciana pasta.
-The wine’s vibrant acidity cuts through the fattiness of guanciale and tempers the sweetness of the tomatoes, while soft, velvet texture enhances the richness of the sauce.
-Each bite and each sip promises to transport you back to your favorite Roman trattoria, or give you your first taste of the Eternal City if you haven’t visited yet.
-Although many of us can’t travel right now, preparing a local specialty and pairing it with an excellent wine is a great way to travel through your tastebuds.
+The wine’s vibrant acidity cuts through the fattiness of guanciale and tempers the sweetness of the tomatoes, while the soft, velvet texture enhances the richness of the sauce.
+Each bite and sip promises to transport you back to your favorite Roman trattoria or give you your first taste of the Eternal City if you haven’t visited yet.
 To note: Montepulciano d’Abruzzo should not be confused with Vino Nobile di Montepulciano, a Sangiovese-based red from Tuscany.

 Cesanese del Piglio

 A nice alternative to Montepulciano d’Abruzzo is Cesanese del Piglio Superiore, a forgotten red wine from the Lazio region.
 Cesanese is one of the oldest grapes in the Mediterranean and is believed to have been the wine of ancient Rome.
-This well-balanced wine with soft tannins that stand up nicely to the juicy amatriciana sauce, and has herbaceous notes that complement the smokiness of the guanciale.
-Poggio Le Volpi, a winery near Rome, produces an excellent Roman blend that features Montepulciano, Cesanese and Syrah.
-Marco Carpineti, another stand-out winery in Lazio, produces the delicious Tufaliccio red made with Montepulciano and Cesanese.
+This well-balanced wine with soft tannins stands up nicely to the juicy amatriciana sauce.
+The wine’s herbaceous notes also complement the smokiness of the guanciale.
+Poggio Le Volpi, a winery near Rome, produces an excellent Roman blend that features Montepulciano, Cesanese, and Syrah.
+Marco Carpineti, another excellent winery in Lazio, produces the delicious Tufaliccio red made with Montepulciano and Cesanese.

 Franciacorta Extra Brut